Time management

 You probably have heard of the Pareto Principle, or the “80:20 Rule.”
 Typically, 80% of unfocussed effort generates 20% of results.
 So the remaining 80% of results are achieved with only 20% of the effort.

+Even if the ratio is not always 80:20, this pattern recurs so frequently that it is the norm in many situations.
 I am sure, you run out of time on a daily basis, weekly and monthly.
 We simply do not have enough time in order to do everything we would like to do.
+Managing your time means control.
+You need to choose what to work on and when, but in order to do that you must have a system that works for you.

 Goal setting